-Total principal and interest remaining on the Series 2016 Bonds as of September 30,2021 is \$534,863.
-For the year ended September 30, 2021, total principal and interest paid was \$110,273.
+Total principal and interest remaining on the Series 2016 Bonds as of September 30,2022 is \$427,438.
+For the year ended September 30, 2022, total principal and interest paid was \$107,425.

 In October 2012, the City of Belle Isle issued Charter School Lease Revenue Bonds, Series 2012, in the amount of \$9,625,000.
 The proceeds of the Bonds were used to finance the costs of acquisition of charter school facilities located within the City of Belle Isle.
 The City is leasing these facilities to the City of Belle Isle Charter Schools, Inc. (the "Charter Schools") pursuant to the Lease Agreement dated October 1, 2012.
-The Charter Schools are obligated to make base rent payments under the Lease in a total amount sufficient to pay all sinking fund installments of the 2012 Bonds until maturity in 2042.
-Under the Lease, all Charter School revenues are pledged to the payment of base rent to the City.
-See Note 13 for further discussion of Lease.
+The Charter Schools are obligated to make base rent payments under the Lease, all Charter School revenues are pledged to the payment of base rent to the City.
+See Note 14 for further discussion of Lease.
 The average annual debt service on these Bonds is \$700,000 per year.
 These Series 2012 Bonds are limited obligations of the City of Belle Isle payable solely out of the pledged revenues and neither the property, the full faith and credit, nor the taxing power of the City, is pledged as security for the payment of the Bonds.
 In the event of default, the bondholders may declare all principal and accrued interest to be due and payable immediately.
 Additionally, the bond trustee may terminate the charter school lease and re-let the property to another tenant.

-Total principal and interest remaining on the Series 2012 Bonds as of September 30, 2021 is \$15,324,825.
-For the year ended September 30, 2021, principal and interest paid was \$698,200 and total pledged revenue for the year was \$1,047,373.
+As of September 30, 2022, Charter School Lease Revenue Bonds, Series 2012 were redeemed and a gain on bond cancellation of \$7,291,765 was recognized for the portion of outstanding bonds redeemed by the Charter Schools.
+For the year ended September 30, 2022, principal and interest paid was \$8,903,025 and total pledged revenue for the year was \$1,033,608.